 - 325 g (11oz) plain flour (all-purpose flour) plus extra for dusting

-- 3 tbsp olive oil extra virgin plus extra for greasing
+- 3 tablespoon olive oil extra virgin plus extra for greasing

 - 200 ml (7floz) water